 IVA - Individual Voluntary Arrangement

-An IVA or Individual Voluntary Arrangement is a popular solution for unaffordable unsecured debts over £5,500.
-An IVA can :
+An IVA or Individual Voluntary Arrangement is a popular solution for unaffordable unsecured debts over £5,000.
+Subject to creditor acceptance, An IVA can :

 - Write off a significant amount of debt.